 Serpentor from G.I.
 Joe debatably had such a tic, as he took his Catch Phrase to tic-like levels.
 THIS, I COMMAND!

 Metal-Head also tended out to yell "FIRE!
 FIRE!" and/or "BANG!
 BANG!
 BANG!"
 Granted, it was because the numerous missile pods strapped to his limbs and shoulders were voice activated, but he really liked Stuff Blowing Up.
 To where he kinda couldn't help it any more, more than once getting so excited just THINKING about it, he accidentally launched several missiles while still in a Cobra base.

-Flownominal of The Boondocks ends nearly every sentence with "Naw mean?".
-In an episode where Riley and Grandad watch too much BET, they can't stop interspersing and ending their sentences with "y'feel me?" and "dog."
+Flonominal of The Boondocks ends nearly every sentence with "Naw mean?".
+In an episode where Riley and Granddad watch too much BET, they can't stop interspersing and ending their sentences with "Y'feel me?" and "dog".

 One episode of The Tick featured a tribe of pseudo-Aztecs who said "-itlan" at the end of each sentence.
 (They were actually an abandoned soccer team who got their knowledge of Aztec culture from a badly written pulp novel.)
 They were doing it on purpose, to sound more Aztec.
 When Carmelita asked what all the "itlan" nonsense is, the team captain calls out to the rest of them, "I declare that we shall all stop saying itlan, itlan!"